Frequently Asked Questions About Personal Injury

 In most cases, there are claims to some of your settlement money referred to as “liens,” which can include a claim by a hospital for an emergency room bill, a claim by your own auto insurance for amounts paid for medical bills under a “medical payments” provision of your policy, a claim by your own health insurance company for medical expenses it paid for medical care, or the health care providers themselves for medical bills.
 A good attorney knows how to reduce or defeat those claims so there is more money that goes to the injured person from the settlement or recovery.

 You don’t have to pay anything upfront to hire Rosenthal & Kreeger LLP to represent you.
 We represent you on a contingency fee basis, which means that you don’t pay a fee unless and until there is a settlement or recovery in your case.

 The fee is a percentage of the recovery, typically one third, or 33.33 percent, of whatever is recovered.
 When we represent minors under the age of 18, the fee is 25 percent of what is recovered.
 Keep in mind that the attorney fee is negotiable in some cases, and if you feel there are reasons a lower fee should be charged, you should ask.
-If for some reason there is no recovery in your case, you do not owe us anything for attorney fees.

 One aspect of the contingency arrangement that most firms don’t talk about on their websites is the case “costs,” which are separate from the attorney fee.
 At Rosenthal & Kreeger LLP, we pay all costs necessary to investigate and prosecute the case as they are incurred.
 Every cost paid is itemized for the client when the settlement or recovery is disbursed; there are no hidden costs or markups.
 These costs are deducted from the settlement or recovery separately from the fee earned.
 If for some reason there is no recovery in your case, you do not owe us anything for costs.